Dipeshtwis/curriculum-html-css/portfolio/m10_localstorage.md

 ## Description

 For this final milestone of your portfolio website, you will save the form data in the `local storage` of the browser.
-In this way, when the user reloads the page they will keep the data filled out in the form.
+That way when the user reloads the page the data they filled out in the form will be preserved.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*